jeamon/gostream/README.md

-# cli-streamer
+# gostream

-Simple & light Go-based cross-platform tool to execute commands from shell and from different types (json, yaml, toml etc) of files with the capabilities of multi-streaming the output to multiple destinations files including the standard console with the posibility of adding an execution timeout value for each command.
+Simple & light Go-based cross-platform tool to execute commands from shell and from different types (json, yaml, toml etc) of files with the capabilities of multi-streaming each output to multiple & different destinations files including the standard console with the option to define an execution timeout value for each command.